Adarsh-vyas12/Task-Management/README.md

 User Registration: Users can create accounts by providing necessary information, and this data is stored securely in the system.

-User Login: Registered users can log in to access their tasks and account settings.
+User Login: Registered users can log in to access their tasks.

 Task Management: Users can create, view, edit, and delete tasks.
 Task attributes typically include title, description, due date,status etc.